mihaipetri/MihaiSurvey/README.md

 ## Deploy the Application

-- To deploy the application please publish the application from Visual Studio to create the deployment package, then create an IIS web site in any server and restore the deployment package.
+- To deploy the application please publish the application from Visual Studio to create the deployment package or use MihaiSurvey_DeploymentPackage.zip file from DeploymentPackage folder.

+- Create an IIS web site in any server and restore the deployment package.

 - To create the application database please connect to any SQL Server 2012 or later and run MihaiSurveyDB_SchemaAndData.sql script.